lubuntu-team/manual/source/3/3.2/3.2.11/openbox_settings.rst

 Usage
 ------
 The :guilabel:`Theme` tab changes the titlebars and menus provided by the window manager.
-To change the theme of the titlebar select the theme on the archive on the and see how it looks by left clicking on the theme name.
+To change the theme of the titlebar left click on the theme name.
 The new titlebars will immediately appear and you will see it on that window.
 If you want to check what menus to close windows will look like click on the icon on the left of the titlebar.

 .. image:: obconf-titlebar.png